Meet the champs; Monarchy MMA wins Copa Da Malasia Grappling V

 Monarchy MMA has won the 5th edition of Copa da Malasia Grappling, the largest Brazilian Jiu Jitsu Tournament in Malaysia.
 During the 18th and 19th of March, nearly 300 amateur practitioners from different gyms from in and outside Malaysia took part in the competition in Jaya Shopping Center.
-Monarchy alone had 58 participants coming from Kuala Lumpur and other Malaysian states to represent Team Buda Jiu Jitsu and to test their skills against other opponents.
+Monarchy alone had 58 participants to test their skills against other opponents.

 On Saturday, Monarchy achieved the best results on the Gi (kimono) performances and secured the first trophy.
-The good results were replicated on Sunday in the No-Gi combats and, for the third consecutive time, Monarchy MMA and Team Buda Jiu Jitsu were the overall champions of Copa da Malásia.
+The good results were replicated on Sunday in the No-Gi combats and, for the third consecutive time, Monarchy MMA was the overall champions of Copa da Malásia.

 Tracking progress through amateur competitions has been a way 3rd degree black belt from Brazil Bruninho Barbosa, from Monarchy MMA, has encountered to help students develop not only their physical and tactical skills, but also strengthen their minds.

 “Jiu-Jitsu is more than a sport, it is a lifestyle.
 For many, this may seem like just a competition.
 But for me, I am supporting my students to be stronger in life.
 In order to step on the mat they have to learn how to deal with fear, anxiety, they have to push themselves to the limit.
 As a result, they become resilient people and that reflects on their daily lives”, says Bruninho.

 He also stresses that the results from now are consequence of two years of constant work, where students are encouraged to daily overcome their limits.